 A MIDI Synthesizer is one that will acknowledge and respond to MIDI commands and generate sound.
 There are many, many MIDI commands, sometimes called messages.
 Program Change, Control Change, Pitch Bender, Velocity, Mode, After Touch, Note Number, System Common, System Real Time, Auxillary Message and System Exclusive are the main MIDI messages.
 They have no relations to the commands sent to a MIDI Interface.

 MIDI Synthesizers come in many shapes and sizes.
-There are MIDI Keyboards and MIDI Sound Modules.
+There are MIDI Keyboards like the Roland D-50 and MIDI Sound Modules like the Roland MT-32.
 They are external to the PC and are connected via a 5-pin DIN.
 Then there are sound cards with a MIDI Synthesizer like the IBM Music Feature Card and the Roland LAPC-I. These two cards have both a MIDI Synthesizer and a MIDI Interface.
 Finally, there are sound cards with a header for a MIDI Synthesizer on a daughterboard.
 The Waveblaster-header designed by Creative Labs is an example of this.
 In virtually every case, the Synthesizer portion is connected only via MIDI Out, not MIDI In.
 The waveblaster's MIDI Out signal is the same signal as being output via the gameports of the card on which it is found.

 Many of the internal devices, whether on a card or attached via a waveblaster header, have a corresponding external device.
 Here is a short table :